BhavyaNayak04/BhavyaNayak04/README.md

 # Hi there 👋
+## 📖 B.tech in Computer Science and Engineering, 2nd year.
-## 👩🏻‍💻 I'm studying 2nd year B.Tech at NMAM Institute of Technology, Nitte, Karkala
+## 👩🏻‍💻 NMAM Institute of Technology, Nitte, Karkala
-## 🏠 I stay in Udupi, Karnataka, India.
+## 🏠 Udupi, Karnataka, India.